How to point a domain name to VPS using A records and custom nameservers

 Now, change the nameservers on your registrar’s domain management panel.
 Here’s how to do it on Hostinger:

-1. Navigate to hPanel Domains.
-Select the domain in question.
+- Navigate to hPanel → Domains → Domain Portfolio.
+Select Manage for the domain in question.

-2. On the Domain Information page, click Change next to the nameservers.
+- On the Domain Overview page, click Edit next to DNS/Nameservers.

 Flush DNS to speed up propagation and wait until your domain becomes accessible.
 To verify if the DNS records are set up correctly, use a lookup tool or enter dig in Terminal.